sagemath/sagewiki_to_gh-2022-10-10/days7/wishlist.md

 === Graphs ===
  * Applet / javascript for dragging/repositioning vertices
  * Edge-labeled isomorphism checking
+ * a nauty interface
+ * a graph category in Sage
  * Graphs on surfaces
 {{{
 From Robert Miller: